 My first experience of an exothermic reaction was quite a shock to the system!
-As a youngster earning my stripes in the QC lab, I was a bit over enthusiastic with a clean-up operation and was curing off old adhesive samples in the fume cabinet.
+As a youngster earning my stripes in the QC lab, I was a bit over enthusiastic with a clean-up operation.
+I was curing off old adhesive samples in the fume cabinet.
 Anaerobic adhesives remain liquid unless in a tightly fitting joint between metal parts.
 But not with me around… Add cumene hydroperoxide.
-Nope not much happening.
+Nope, not much is happening.
 Add quite a bit more.
 Get bored.
 Wander off.
-10 minutes later wonder what that crackling noise is….
+10 minutes later, wonder what that crackling noise is….
 Uh oh!!!!
-The container was melting and a bubbling sticky fuming mess like a cow pat is spewing all over the fume cupboard.
+The container was melting, and a bubbling sticky fuming mess like a cow pat is spewing all over the fume cupboard.

-Other faster curing products such as certain MMA structural acrylic adhesives offer quite spectacular exothermic reactions – dispense a whole cartridge into a cup and put it in the fume cupboard and watch an impressive mushroom bubble up and shrink back down into the cup.
+Other faster curing products, such as certain MMA structural acrylic adhesives offer quite spectacular exothermic reactions – dispense a whole cartridge into a cup and put it in the fume cupboard, and watch an impressive mushroom bubble up and shrink back down into the cup.

-Of course a smouldering dung heap mess or an expanding mushroom are not on the wish list for engineers looking to use adhesives so there are some top tips for minimising exotherm:
+Of course, a smouldering dung heap mess or an expanding mushroom are not on the wish list for engineers looking to use adhesives.
+So there are some top tips for minimising exotherm:

-If safe to do so, quickly move the container or part into a fume cupboard, under an extractor or outdoors to an open space.
+If safe to do so, quickly move the container or part into a fume cupboard, under an extractor, or outdoors to an open space.
 Avoid breathing the fumes.
 Use oven gloves for handling hot containers.

 Please contact our technical team for further assistance.